Solar Project Engineer banner

 • National Institutes of Technology (NITs):

-• Amity University, Noida: Provides courses in Renewable Energy Engineering.
+• Amity University: Provides specialized courses in solar energy technologies.

 Fees

-The cost of education to become a Solar Project Engineer varies depending on the type of institution and course.
-Here's a breakdown:
+The fees for courses to become a Solar Project Engineer in India vary depending on the type of institution and the level of the course:

 • Government Engineering Colleges: